gvwilson/buildtogether.tech/src/git-solo/index.md

 [%inc git_add.sh %]

+One way to think about
-[%i "Git!difference between add and commit" %]One way to think about this[%/i%] is that `git add` puts things in a box to be shipped, while `git commit` actually sends the package.
+this[%i "Git!difference between add and commit" %] is that `git add` puts things in a box to be shipped, while `git commit` actually sends the package.
 Git requires us to do this in two steps because we might change our mind about what we want to store: for example, we might `git add` a file, then realize we need to make a few more edits, `git add`